 How To Get Relief From Myofascial Pain Syndrome

-Well, as we’ve already covered – Myofascial Pain Syndrome isn’t really a thing.
-It’s a set of symptoms pointing to a deeper root cause.
-But if you’re suffering from the symptoms of Myofascial Pain Syndrome – like joint pain and stiffness and tight, sore muscles, with or without fatigue and no apparent cause.
-There are options available to you to treat the symptoms and get out of pain fast.
+If you’re suffering from the symptoms of Myofascial Pain Syndrome – like joint pain and stiffness and tight, sore muscles, with or without fatigue and no apparent cause – there are options available to you to treat the symptoms.
+And hope for healing.

 Our #1 recommendation for patients suffering from any of the commonly diagnosed pain syndromes – like Myofascial Pain Syndrome, Chronic Fatigue Syndrome, and Fibromyalgia – is to come and see us in the clinic.
 We have vast experience in treating patients with these conditions.
-We usually help you find some relief, even after the first session.
-But most importantly, we help you discover the root cause of why you’re feeling so unwell and have been for so many years.
+We help you discover the root cause of why you’re feeling so unwell and have been for so many years.
 A day lots of our patients never thought would arrive – before they came to see us.

 At Release Works, we practice Myofascial Release Therapy.
 This effective treatment is a targeted form of hands-on therapy.
 Practitioners use gentle pressure to loosen stiffened and restricted tissues, free up impinged nerves and spinal discs, and support your body to repair and heal.
 This type of therapy, invented by Physical Therapist John F Barnes over 50 years ago – is on the leading edge of holistic healthcare, and in our opinion, the future of medicine.